 - Grease & line a 2lb loaf tin with baking parchment

-- In a large saucepan place the tea and mixed fruit, bring to the boil and simmer for 10-15 minutes until the fruit has plumpened then set aside to cool
+- Reduce to a medium heat & simmer for 10-15 minutes until the fruit has plumpened then set aside to cool slightly

-- Strain the fruit over a jug and top-up the tea mixture back to 300ml if necessary
+- Strain the fruit over a jug or bowl and top-up the tea mixture back to 300ml if necessary

-- Add the tea, dried fruit and egg to the dry ingredients and beat until well combined
+- Add the tea, dried fruit and egg to the dry ingredients and beat until everything is well combined

 - Pour into the tin and bake at 160C for approximately 1 hour, 50 minutes, until a skewer inserted into the centre of the cake comes out clean